Mucus is a sticky, slimy, jelly-like fluid that is normally produced our bodies.

 - there are other symptoms like abdominal pain, bloody stools, diarrhea, and vomiting.

-During a visit to the doctor, questions would be asked about the mucus in your stool, other symptoms and you would be rehydrated with fluids if the doctor suspects dehydration.
+During a visit to the doctor, questions would be asked about your stool, other symptoms and you would be rehydrated with fluids if the doctor suspects dehydration.

 To aid in the diagnosis of what the cause is, these investigations may be requested: